 What is the video bitrate for 1080 p ?

 There is no precise technical relation between pixels and bitrate.
 For the same streaming provider; higher the pixels, higher the bitrate and vice-versa.
 Different service providers can offer different pixels even at the same bitrate.
 If pixel quality is fixed, then the number of pixels in a video is fixed.
 E.g a 1080 p will have 1080*1920 = 2073600 pixels.
 But how much of data/video size that has is not determined directly by number of pixels.
 Thus, Youtube, Vimeo, and Vdocipher can provide different bitrate/size of videos for the same length and same pixel quality.

 What is the relation between pixels(p) and bitrate (kbps)?

 There is no precise technical correlation between pixels and bitrate.
 For the same streaming provider; higher the pixels, higher the bitrate and vice-versa.
 Different video hosting providers can offer different pixels even at the same bitrate.
-Pixels define the resolution of video, while bitrate is average data size for a video file expressed per second of video.
-There can be high-resolution videos with low bitrate and low-resolution videos at a very high bitrate.
+Pixels define the resolution of video, while video bitrate is average data size for a video file expressed per second of video.
+There can be high-resolution videos with low bitrate and low-resolution videos at a very high video bitrate.
 This imbalance is because of some complicated maths that is used to express what to display on a video with least amount of file size.
 These maths can force the bitrate for a video at any arbitrary small value while compromising on the quality.You should choose the pixels based on the content of video and target display.
 Afterwards, choose a bitrate based on limitations of the transmission medium, say internet speed.

 Does video bitrate affect quality ?